XiaoLiang94/AutoCVs/README.md

 ## Automated CV measurements under various experimental conditions

 # Description
-This code is for conducting automated CV measurements with real-time adjustments of various experimental conditions, including temperature, electrolyte composition, concentration, and flow rate.
-This code also includes the features, including in-situ electrode cleaning and removal of bubbles generated during the measurements, to address challenges encountered in electrochemical measurements.
+This code is for conducting the automated cyclic voltammetry (CV) measurements with real-time adjustments of various experimental conditions, including temperature, electrolyte composition, concentration, and flow rate.
+This code also includes the functions, including in-situ electrode cleaning and removal of bubbles generated during the measurements, to address challenges encountered in the high-througput electrochemical measurements.

+A Python script for demonstrating the automated CV measurements at various temperatures is attached.
+The settings for other experimental conditions can be directly modified in the script as needed for the experiment.

-# Hardware devices required
+# Hardware devices
 * Four pressure pumps (Flow EZ™, Fluigent)
 * Four flow rate sensors (FLU-M+, Fluigent)
 * A multi-switch valve (M-SWITCH™, Fluigent)